 The government adopted an extended testing strategy along with a contact-tracing concept as it moved to ease social distancing measures.
 Swiss residents can also download the SwissCovid smartphone app, a contact-tracing system.

-Swiss laboratories have been developing tests to pinpoint the Delta variant first found in India.
+Swiss laboratories have been developing tests to pinpoint the Delta variant.

 The government has been covering the costs of rapid Covid tests with or without symptoms.
 However, from October 11, coronavirus testing for most asymptomatic people is no longer free.
 Exceptions exist, including for the under-16s, people waiting for a second Covid jab and visitors to hospitals and old people’s homes.